derKirschbaum/Proj1-OS-2022/README.md

 the multithread programs.
 Both the readers and the writers will access a shared list.
 Per the reader-and-writer problem, you will execute the writers to update the list, and the readers to read the list.

 ## Collaborators
-- 6488069 Chattawat Riyong [Github](https://github.com/derKirschbaum) - host shared github project foulder, begin the code, initializing readme.
+- 6488069 Chattawat Riyong [Github](https://github.com/derKirschbaum) - host shared github project founder, begin the code, initializing readme.
 - 6488112 Napatara Wangthongtana [Github](https://github.com/PattyaWang) - editing and proofread readme files, checking code runability and finalizing readme.
 - 6488185 Sanphet Surakool [Github](https://github.com/MonikaElisch) - constructing code, research, editing, checking runability and finalizing the code.